Luflosi/dyndnsd/README.md

 - Listen on more than one IP address
 - Package in Nixpkgs
 - Test on platforms other than `x86_64-linux`
-- Use systemd socket activation for lower resource usage
 - Support HTTP basic auth
 - Improve documentation
 - Add some simpler tests in Rust in addition to the NixOS test